BatmanNova/Art-study-randomizer/README.md

 # Art-study-randomizer
-an art study randomizer that randomly selects material for you to study based upon selected categories.
+an art study randomizer that randomly selects material for you to study based upon selected categories, also will search the winning material.